department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/post-9-11/yellow-ribbon-program.md

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-5">What happens when a portion of my tuition and fees is already met through state or institutional waivers?</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-5">What happens if state or institutional waivers already cover part of my tuition and fees?</button>
 <div id="questions-5" class="usa-accordion-content">

-We'll determine how much the Post-9/11 GI Bill will pay by subtracting any financial aid you have that's designated solely for paying tuition and fees from the total amount your school charges.
-Any unmet charges may be paid in part or in full by the matching Yellow Ribbon Program contributions from us and your school.
+First, we'll determine how much the Post-9/11 GI Bill will pay.
+We'll do this by subtracting any financial aid you have that's designated solely for paying tuition and fees from the total amount your school charges.

+Then, your school's Yellow Ribbon contributions, and our matching contributions, can cover part or all of the remaining unmet charges.

 </div>
 </li>